 The Kid Genius Cartoon Network provides smart TV for kids.
-Our shows are designed for kids to tweens.
+Our shows are designed for kids to tweens and anyone in between.
 Our Kid Genius Cartoon Network exposes kids to new and intriguing subjects that stimulate their senses and imagination on a daily basis.
-We believe that parents will enjoy watching their kids be entertained with enriching and educational series.
+Parents will enjoy watching their kids be entertained with enriching and educational series.
 Featured series include Dino Squad, Thomas Edison's Secret Lab, Inspector Gadget and more.
 The Kid Genius Cartoon Channel Plus was launched in September 2017 on Amazon Prime.
 Kid Genius Cartoon Channel Plus is a subscription video-on-demand service available for \$3.99 per month to the approximately 80 million Amazon Prime members.
 The channel features a variety of owned and licensed content.

 Baby Genius TV provides enriching and entertaining content for toddlers through preschoolers.
 Toddlers to preschoolers learn lessons through music and characters that ignite their imagination.
-We believe that parents will feel safe knowing that their children are enjoying the educational content of our shows.
-Series include Baby Genius, DaJammies (Toon Farm), and Gummi Bear & Friends and more.
+Parents will feel safe knowing that their littles ones are enjoying the educational content of our shows.
+Series include Baby Genius, Rainbow Valley Fire Department, The New Adventures of Madeline and more.